 Mont Kiara is also located quite close to the downtown district of Kuala Lumpur.
 With the help of the capital’s highway system, it is also possible to travel to other parts of the city such as Bangsar and Damansara without much hassle as well.

-Bangsar’s trendy neighbourhood is a home to many expats, thanks to its proximity to areas such as Mont Kiara, Damansara and even the Kuala Lumpur Sentral where the city’s public transportation system is centred on.
+Bangsar’s trendy neighborhood is home to many expats, thanks to its proximity to areas such as Mont Kiara, Damansara and even the Kuala Lumpur Sentral where the city’s public transportation system is centered on.

 Damansara is more densely packed and residential-oriented – expats who are looking for more reasonably priced homes would most likely settle in this area.
 Despite being slightly further away from the city centre and other areas, they are still relatively accessible (within 15-30 minutes of driving) thanks to the city’s infrastructure.

 Several private institutions and international schools are located within this area; those who want to shop can either do so in one of the multiple commercial areas within this location or proceed to the more vibrant Bangsar.